 83% of women admitted to having painful periods

-New Delhi: In a recent groundbreaking endeavour, Gynoveda.com, conducted India’s largest Period Health Study.
+In a recent ground-breaking endeavour, Gynoveda.com, conducted India’s largest Period Health Study.
 The survey saw responses from over 3 lakh women across the country in the age bracket of 18 to 45 years, who were categorised into 3 groups based on prevalence, severity and bodily changes.

 The first group included women with Menstrual Disorders, which constituted a staggering 70% of total respondents.
 The second group noted women with Vaginal Disorders (26 percent) who had challenges concerning their vaginal well-being, which encompassed discomfort, infections, or irregularities affecting their overall vaginal health and quality of life.
 The third group included a total of 4 percent of the respondents who face no disorders.